ultimateai/Blog/_posts/2020-05-20-mobile-checkout-now-available.md

 ---
-title: This is a demo post
+title: This is a demo Post
 date: 2020-05-20 00:00:00
-description: This is a demo post that shows what you can do inside portfolio and blog posts.
-We’ve included everything you need to create engaging posts and case studies to show off your work in a beautiful way.
+description: This is a demo post that shows what you can do inside blog posts.
+We’ve included everything you need to create engaging posts and show off your work in a beautiful way.
-featured_image: /assets/img/pages/boxed-water.jpg
+preview_image: /assets/img/posts/language-detection.png
-author: Jane
+author: Test Author
 ---

-This page is a demo that shows everything you can do inside pages and blog posts.

-We've included everything you need to create engaging posts about your work, and show off your case studies in a beautiful way.

-**Obviously,** we’ve styled up *all the basic* text formatting options [available in markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Here are the basic typography types you can use:

+# Headline 1
+## Headline 2
+### Headline 3
+#### Headline 4
+##### Headline 5
+###### Headline 6

+A paragraph containing **bold text** and *italic text* to highlight  [available in markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 You can create lists: